hugosykes/CV/README.md

 I'm a highly motivated and enthusiastic data engineer looking for an environment of growth in which to keep up the pace of my learning.
 Having come across coding at university studying Maths and Physics, I embarked upon a journey into technology starting with the Makers coding bootcamp.

 I have delved into front and back-end web development, massively scalable microservices and most recently data engineering: building resilient pipelines to run machine learning algorithms at huge scale.
 An engineer passionate about ownership and quality in the full software lifecycle of inception to production, I enjoy being able to ensure consistent delivery quality throughout.

+An avid chess player and keen pianist, I'm often found quietly analysing a position, practicing a new piece or playing one of many board games with friends.

 ## Skills